chasharpur/uk-compare/README.md

 differences between all versions or between a selection of them.

 ## Installation
-Clone the repository and place it inside a web server's documents directory.
+Download the release or clone the repository, then move it inside a web server's documents root.
 Navigate to index.html.
-I will soon add a demo site with this content in an AWS bucket, addressable from the Web.
+The demo site mentioned above has the most recent version of the code.

 [1] Ukkonen, E. (1995).
 "On-line construction of suffix trees" (PDF).
 Algorithmica.
 14 (3): 249–260